AgentOak/MCSDNotifier/README.md

 - `libsystemd` (if you are running systemd you most likely have this already)
 - Server that implements Bukkit/Spigot API 1.14+
-    - Paper is recommended due to [better handling of SIGINT (Ctrl+C)](https://github.com/PaperMC/Paper/pull/728) as long as you don't disable the JLine console
+    - Paper is recommended due to [better handling of SIGINT (Ctrl+C)](https://github.com/PaperMC/Paper/pull/728) as long as you don't disable the JLine console and availability of [Server#getTPS()](https://jd.papermc.io/paper/1.14/org/bukkit/Server.html#getTPS--) for a more useful status string
     - Paper 1.15.2+ is recommended due to availability of [Server#isStopping()](https://jd.papermc.io/paper/1.15/org/bukkit/Server.html#isStopping--)
     - Paper 1.19.2+ is recommended due to [not breaking logging](https://github.com/PaperMC/Paper/pull/5592) when server